StackVista/stackpack-sap/src/main/stackpack/resources/waitingfordata.md

 ##### 2. Client Certificate Authentication Mechanism

-This mechanism allow you to connect using the client certificate and the private key.
+This mechanism allows you to connect using the client certificate and the private key.
 The following new parameters are available :
 * `verify` - `True` or `False` depending on verifying the client certificate or not.
 By default, it's `True`.
 * `cert` - path containing the client side certificate